 The Company has established a valuation allowance in the U.S. and Singapore against a portion of its remaining deferred tax assets because it is more likely than not that certain deferred tax assets will not be realized.
-In determining whether deferred tax assets are realizable, the Company considered numerous factors including historical profitability, the amount of future taxable income and the existence of taxable temporary differences that can be used to realize deferred tax assets.
+In determining whether deferred tax assets are realizable, the Company considers numerous factors including historical profitability, the amount of future taxable income, and the existence of taxable temporary differences that can be used to realize deferred tax assets.

 Additionally, the Company applies ASC 740, the accounting standard addressing the accounting for uncertainty in income taxes that prescribes rules for recognition, measurement and classification in the financial statements of tax positions taken or expected to be taken in a tax return.
-The Company has gross unrecognized tax benefits of \$0.9 million and \$0.1 million for the three months ended March 31, 2023 and March 31, 2022, respectively.
+The Company has gross unrecognized tax benefits of \$1.0 million and \$0.2 million for the six months ended June 30, 2023 and June 30, 2022, respectively.

 The Inflation Reduction Act, signed into law on August 16, 2022, provides tax incentives for certain industries and imposes a 15% minimum tax on the book income of certain large corporations and a 1% excise tax on stock buybacks.
 The Company may be subject to the new excise tax on certain stock buybacks that occur after December 31, 2022.
-The Company does not anticipate a material impact from the Inflation Reduction Act on the Company's condensed consolidated financial statements.
+The Company does not anticipate a material impact from the Inflation Reduction Act on its condensed consolidated financial statements.